The Current, delivered daily.

 “In the specialty retail channel, we have significant white space in penetration.
 In Sephora U.S., we believe approximately 12% of total Sephora shoppers purchase Olaplex, while a best-in-class brand across categories is closer to 20% to 25%.
 We have significant room to grow,” Wong said.

-Home and personal care goods marketplace Grove Collaborative said net revenue declined 18% year-over-year in the third quarter, while total orders were down 26% year-over-year, while active customers were down 15% year-over-year.
-Meanwhile, net revenue was up 7% year-over-year.
+Home and personal care goods marketplace Grove Collaborative said net revenue declined 18% year-over-year in the third quarter, while total orders were down 26% year-over-year, and active customers were down 15% year-over-year.
+Meanwhile, DTC net revenue was up 7% year-over-year.
 The brand is in the midst of executing a plan to overhaul itself, which included a reduction of 18% of its corporate workforce as it sought to reduce operating expenses.

 While it sells a mix of brands on its marketplace, goods that are made and sold by Grove Collaborative made up 46.9% of revenue in the quarter.
 While it continues to hone its DTC platform, the products are also starting to appear in more physical retail stores.
 There’s an opportunity to meet demand there, as 90% of sales in personal care take place in-person, said CEO Stuart Landesberg.